 Camp served as secretary of the Central Branch Board for the U.S. Green Building Council (USGBC AZ) and was formerly Arizona’s advocate for the Residential Green Building Committee.
 During her six years of volunteer service Camp hosted events on high-performance home valuation, green home financing & certifications.
 She is currently an USGBC Pro-Reviewer, evaluating online educational content.

 Greenhab is a sister company and has certified green homes, including a net-zero home remodel in Tempe.
 Camp has been recognized for her dedication to raising awareness and volunteer efforts with the EverGreen Award from NAR and the Environmental Stewardship Award from Keep AZ Beautiful.
 She was also voted Arizona’s ‘Top Green Realtor’ in the 2015 Natural Choice Awards and has successfully written 3 education-based grants.
-She founded a 501(c)3 non-profit in 2016 called Sustainable Real Estate Education and the Smart Growth Summit will be it's first event.
+She founded a 501(c)3 non-profit in 2016 called Sustainable Real Estate Education and the Smart Growth Summit was it's first event attended by Mayor Kate Gallego.
+She loves kids, dogs, education, volleball, travel, repurposed anything, literacy & volunteering.
+She cares.

 SA628269000 (Arizona Sales Agent)